The Nigel Peck Centre features two gallery spaces, the Nigel Peck Long Gallery and the Frances Mary Archer Gallery.

 Returning in its 21st year is the Woolmers Estate Annual Art Exhibition.

-Experience a mix of paintings, sculpture and bespoke jewellery from over 30 artists as you explore the exhibition.
+Experience a mix of paintings and sculpture from over 30 artists as you explore the exhibition.

 December 6 – December 31